 This self-contained ministry environment is for those with developmental disabilities.
 This class is geared toward the specific learning needs of those who attend.
-The students enjoy music, a visualized Bible lesson, Bible memorization, a missionary story, review games and a snack.
-Caring volunteers are available to support the individual needs of the students.
-This class meets during the 9:15 & 11:00 ministry hour on Sunday mornings and on Wednesday evening during the school year.
+The students enjoy music, prayer, an interactive Bible lesson and a caring community of friends.
+Volunteers are available to support the individual needs of the students.
+This class meets during the 9:30 & 11:00 ministry hour on Sunday mornings with social events on occasion.